How to Waterproof Acrylic Paint on Fabric

 IMPORTANT: Before painting, be sure to put something under your fabric because there’s a good chance the paint will soak through.
 Wax paper isn’t always waterproof so I prefer foil or a cutting board wrapped in plastic wrap.

+After experimenting with how to paint on fabric, I’ve found it’s best to paint a thin border first.
 Using a small brush, I like to outline the edges of my butterflies.
 I’d do the same if I was using a stencil.
 Once the edges are outlined, I fill in with a larger brush so it goes a little faster.

 Step 5: How to Seal Acrylic Paint on Fabric